ElonDusk26/ADVENT-OF-CODE/README.md

 # ADVENT-OF-CODE

-My attempt at completing the challenges.
-My solutions are by no means perfect, but they work and i can definitely tidy them up.
+My attempt at completing the AOC challenges.

 Everything is written by me (and chatgpt for the first day as a test), and i have not looked up any hints.
 All of these solutions are mine.

-The only working solutions are the files named either day.py (like 5th.py) or day_pt2.py (like 20th_pt2.py).
+Each folder is a solution to the given day.

+Within each folders there are 2 solutions.
+The first solution has a filename equal to the folder and ends with the file extension ".py", and the second solution has the suffix "_pt2.py".